-Step 2: Finish the armholes with your bias binding.
-If this is new to you and you'd like extra help read - how to sew bias
+Finish each arm hole with your bias tape.
+If this is new to you and you'd like extra help, read - how to sew bias

-*Design idea – If you wanted the bias to show on the outside of the finished dress, sew it to the wrong side in this step.
+DESIGN IDEA – If you wanted the bias to show on the outside of the finished dress, sew it to the wrong side in this step.
 You can see that I have done this for my black and pink sample.
 You could also use double fold bias which would show on both sides.

-- Bring the binding all the way to the WRONG side so the seam is on the edge of the armhole.
+Bring the bias tape all the way to the wrong side so the seam is on the edge of the armhole.
 Press and pin carefully.

-- Stitch around the edge of the bias binding close to the folded bottom edge.
+Top stitch around the edge of the bias tape close to the folded bottom edge.

 Press over the casing again by 1 ¼ inch (3cm) and stitch close to the edge.

-Step 4: Now on to the hem at the bottom of the dress.
+Now on to the hem at the bottom of the dress.
 You can create 2 styles of hem - simple or with a border.

-Simple Hem: On the wrong side of the dress, press up the bottom hem by 1/4 inch (6mm) then 1/2 inch (12mm) again and stitch across to form a double fold hem.
+On the wrong side of the dress, press up the bottom hem by ¼ inch (6mm), then ½ inch (12mm) again, and stitch across to form a double fold hem.

-- (C) With RIGHT sides together, fold the strap in half lengthways and stitch the sides and bottom leaving a 2 inch (5cm) opening in the center.
+With the RIGHT sides together, fold the strap in half lengthways and stitch the sides and long edge of the bottom, leaving a 2 inch (5cm) opening in the center.

-- (D) Clip both the ends.
-Turn your strap the RIGHT side out and press well.
+Clip both ends.
+Turn your strap on the RIGHT side out and press well.
 Topstitch all the way around the strap close to the edge.

 Shop for my premium girls dress patterns